hailayk/hailay/README.md

-- 👋 Hi, I’m @hailayk
+- 👋 Hi,
-- 👀 I’m interested in Machine Learning
+- 👀 I’m interested in  NLP and Machine Learning Put it all together
+-  conversational AI
+- Fake news , Toxic language and disinformation , mis information
 - 🌱 I’m currently learning PhD

-- 💞️ I’m looking to collaborate on Fake News Detection
-- 📫 How to reach me hailiyekidu@gmail.com
+- 📫 How to reach me hailay.kidu@mu.edu.et

 <!---
-hailayk/hailayk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Nova s a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->